liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

 ## Mail Configuration

 As with database configuration, the easiest way to configure mail is to let
-@product@ handle your mail session.
-If you want to use @product@'s built-in mail session, skip this section and
+@sharepoint@ handle your mail session.
+If you want to use @sharepoint@'s built-in mail session, skip this section and
 [configure the mail session](/docs/7-2/deploy/-/knowledge_base/d/configuring-mail) in the Control Panel.